Maksim-Trolina/GraphVisualizer/README.md

 To check the graph for a cycle, click "Show cycle".
 The edges of the loop will be highlighted in green.
 Press again to remove the backlight.

+### Saving graph

+In order to save the drawn graph, press "Save graph", then select the folder to save and enter the file name.
+The save format is json.

 ## Technologies used:

 C#,Windows Forms, .NET Core, NUnit, Visual Studio 2019